 In this analysis walkthrough, you will investigate the clonality and diversity of lymphocytes within a non-small cell lung carcinoma sample, look at the distribution of clonotypes within two T cell phenotypes, and explore a well-conserved clonotype motif in gene expression data.
-For this tutorial, you will need to download the latest versions of Loupe Cell Browser and Loupe V(D)J Browser, in addition to downloading a few data files:
+For this tutorial, you need to download the latest versions of Loupe Browser and Loupe V(D)J Browser, in addition to downloading several data files:

 mode, if you select Cell Types from the Category select menu, you will see the plot below:

 We have manually annotated this dataset using Loupe Browser, using gene markers (also saved with the dataset) to determine cell types.
 You can see large clusters of CD8+ cytotoxic T cells (red), CD4+ helper T Cells (orange), other T cells (yellow), B cells (green), and lung epithelial and basal cells (blue, dark blue).
 For more information on how to create cell types using gene markers, visit the Exploring Substructure tutorial in the Loupe Browser documentation.